dessington/VX5/README.md

 - Modular system to add just what you need (bluetooth, printers, etc)
 - Assistant scripts to automate tedious tasks (autologin, grub, etc)
 - 3rd-party installers (Brave, Chrome, Steam & Virtualbox currently included)

+# 3 Editions
+- Core: No firmware.
+Ideal for older computers on eth0.
+- Firmware: Includes wifi and other general firmware.
+- Pro: Firmware included & all optional modules installed and activated by default (ie. bluetooth, printing, etc)